Casilium/casilium/README.md

 License
 -------
-Calisium is released under the GPL2 license.
+Casilium is released under the Apache 2.0 license.
 See the included LICENSE.txt file for details of the General Public License.

 Casilium is uses several open source projects, including